zachmccabe/beijing/docs/faq.md

 A lot has changed, both in China and elsewhere, since I started this project in 2015.

 I did *not* write this book to change the world.
-I did write it to help you connect with Beijingers and their city.
+But I did write it to help you connect with Beijingers and their city.
 Let's push that a little further, huh?

 Starting now, with the launch of version 2, I'm distributing this book free of charge on this website.